BadRobots1014/pybase-2026/README.md

 > [!WARNING]
 > Reverting can be a "footgun" if the code has changed significantly since that commit was made, as it may cause merge conflicts.
 Use this carefully.

+### K. Pushing / Pulling changes

+When you commit changes, they are stored locally (only on your machine) and so only you can see them.
+You have to tell the server (*called the remote repository*) your changes so it can be sent to anyone accessing the repo.